shellscape/koa-webpack/README.md

 module.
 If you would like to submit a fix for a 1.x version of the module, please submit that to the `1.x` branch.

+After upgrading `koa-webpack` to 2.x from 1.x, you will need to remove `webpack-hot-middleware/client` from entry and remove `webpack.HotModuleReplacementPlugin` from plugins in webpack configuration.

 ## Getting Started

 First thing's first, install the module: